SignalK/nmea0183-signalk/README.md

 const parser = new Parser()

 try {
-  const delta = parser.parse('\\s:airmar dst800,c:1438489697*13\\$SDDBT,17.0,f,5.1,M,2.8,F*3E')
-  if (delta !== null) {
+  // backslash starts an escape sequence in JavaScript code, so they need to be double in string literals const delta = parser.parse('\\s:airmar dst800,c:1438489697*13\\$SDDBT,17.0,f,5.1,M,2.8,F*3E') if (delta !== null) {
     console.log(`[delta] ${JSON.stringify(delta, null, 2)}`)